What to Expect

 What happens during an appointment?

 When you arrive at our office you will be asked to fill out some information.
 You may download the forms on the Patient Forms page and bring them with you if you prefer.
 Please let us know when you contact us for an appointment if the paperwork is already completed so we can schedule accordingly.

-Then you will meet Dr. Shaw for a personal consultation, where you will discuss your needs.
+Then you will meet with either Dr. Shaw or Dr. Bako for a personal consultation, where you will discuss your needs.
 The examination will involve evaluating your posture and palpating your spine to find your problem areas.
-Dr. Shaw will communicate his findings and, as part of the initial visit, will do a preliminary adjustment to see how your body responds to care.
-Dr. Shaw will discuss alternatives with you if your body does not respond appropriately.
+The doctor will communicate his findings and, as part of the initial visit, will do a preliminary adjustment to see how your body responds to care.
+We will discuss alternatives with you if your body does not respond appropriately.

 Your first visit should take about 45-60 minutes.
 We want you to make informed decisions about your health and will be happy to address any questions or concerns you have.
 We suggest you wear comfortable clothing to your appointment.